sjednac/aws-ssh-sync/README.md

 ## Features

 * Connect to one or more regions at once.
+* Filter EC2 instances by name.
+Useful for including relevant nodes only or for creating separate config sets for the same environment (e.g. use a different `User` for different nodes).
-* Name hosts using tags or instance ids.
-Index name duplicates (e.g. in autoscaling groups) using instance launch time order.
+* Identify hosts using tags or instance IDs.
+Index duplicates (e.g. in autoscaling groups) using instance launch time.
 * Use public or private IPs.
 * Set various SSH params:
     * Skip strict host checking, if needed (e.g. internal autoscaling groups).